Setting Up Secure Connections

 Configure the connector to encrypt data in transit.

 By default, the connector talks to Couchbase and Elasticsearch over unencrypted socket connections.
-If encryption is required, you can configure the connector to use TLS/SSL.
+If encryption is required, you can configure the connector to use TLS.

 Couchbase Server and Elasticsearch both use a root certificate to generate a certificate for each node in the respective cluster.

 This guide shows how to obtain the root certificates, and how to tell the connector it should trust these certificates when establishing secure connections.

 You will need:

 Couchbase Server Enterprise Edition if you’re connecting securely to a self-hosted Couchbase Server cluster.
 You can download and evaluate Enterprise Edition for free.

 The Certificate Authority (CA) certificates used by your Couchbase Server and/or Elasticsearch clusters.